Nowafen/Linux-vs-Windows-Security/README.md

 #### Code Transparency and Community Contribution

-> [!TIP]
-> Linux’s open-source foundation means its source code is accessible for auditing and modification, enabling broad participation in identifying and fixing vulnerabilities.
+Linux’s open-source foundation means its source code is accessible for auditing and modification, enabling broad participation in identifying and fixing vulnerabilities.

 - **Transparency as a Security Asset**: Publicly available code encourages community-driven vulnerability detection.
 Although not always immediate, response times can be faster than in closed-source systems.
 - **Security Response Teams**: Distributions like Ubuntu, Fedora, and Debian maintain dedicated teams (e.g., Debian Security Team) to track CVEs and issue patches rapidly.